officecowboy/google-archive-api/README.md

 # Google Archive API

 # Models
-Articles - Will show the top 10 articles for a spefici day. doodles - will show the google doodles for a specific day with an image. (example: Thanksgiving day will show a turkey image) memories - allow user to pick a day and add a memory weather - List the current temperature in New york City
+Articles - Will show the articles for a specific day. doodles - will show the google doodles for a specific day with an image. (example: Thanksgiving day will show a turkey image) memories - allow user to add a memory

 # seed
  The seed file will allow us to included all the information for each of the model in use and the data.js will allow us to add the information to the databse.